abdellah-med/Breast_cancer/README.md

 Experiments & Data Preprocessing
 Throughout the development, we conducted multiple experiments and preprocessing changes, including:

-Image normalization and resizing
+Image normalization and resizing ,
-Handling grayscale vs. RGB input
+Handling grayscale vs. RGB input ,
-Data augmentation techniques
+Data augmentation techniques,
-Optimizing batch sizes and learning rates
+Optimizing batch sizes and learning rates.

 After extensive tuning and testing, we achieved a final accuracy of 85% on the test set.

 This repository serves as a complete workflow for breast cancer image classification using deep learning.